 - 1. The physical disk is not displayed. - 2.
 Insufficient free space available on the selected physical disks. - 3.
-Incorrect number of physical disks selected for the desired RAID level on page 52. - 4.
+Incorrect number of physical disks selected for the desired RAID level on page 51. - 4.
 The desired physical disk is unavailable. - 5.
-The system already has a maximum of 30 virtual disks on page 52.
+The system already has a maximum of 30 virtual disks.